mootable/hashmap/Readme.md

 HashMap instances __store key/value pairs__ allowing __keys of any type__.

 Unlike regular objects, __keys will not be stringified__.
 For example numbers and strings won't be mixed, you can pass `Date`'s, `RegExp`'s, DOM Elements, anything! (even `null` and `undefined`)

+## Background
+This repository is a refactored version of the [npm hashmap](https://npmjs.org/package/hashmap) repository.
+It takes that implementation as a starting point, and moves it closer to the core functionality hashmaps are designed to achieve.
+As such, whilst the interface is based on the originator repository, it has four notable exceptions:

+However 0.0.4 of the mootable hashmap should have an identical interface and behaviours to the npm hashmap implementation.
+With 4 exceptions.

+1 As per spec, ordering of hashmaps is not guarenteed to meet order of insertion when iterating over it.

+2 Although initial creation time is significantly increased, the speed of insertion and retrieval, is 2 - 5 times faster.

+3 Memory footprint will be a little larger, albeit will compress faster and more readily.

+4 The keys are now truly typed and unique, this means if you have written code that uses the graphemes fronting strings to hack the map, those will no longer work.

+This means you should only use the hasmap as hashmaps were intended, it is no longer a generic mapping implementation, and you may want to consider an alternate collection for different use cases.

 ## HashMap constructor overloads
 - `new HashMap()` creates an empty hashmap